 1. Compare the terms Change versus Transformation in the clinical context

-2. Identify the challenges that both clinicians and patients face in the process of changing their behavior.
+2. Identify the challenges that both clinicians and patients face in the process of changing their behaviour.

 3. Develop a strategy to foster therapeutic change in patients.

-4. Analyze the role that spirituality plays in our patients and their relationship to chronic disease.
+4. Analyse the role that spirituality plays in our patients and their relationship to chronic disease.

 Session: Understanding the HPATG Axis: Biochemisry and Background